Adimserious/drivers-licence-quiz/README.md

   As a first-time user, i would like to:
   - Understand the main purpose of the site and know how many questions it provides.
   - Easily navigate throughout the site.
-  - Find the Sign Up and Sign In forms and fill them out.
+  - Find the Sign Up form and fill it out.
   - Find out if they can visit as a guest to get the look and feel of the app.

 - ### Returning User